mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 You can also edit the selection if you have :menuselection:`Select --> Show Global Selection Mask` turned on.
 Then you can select the global selection mask, and paint on it.
 (Above with the alternative selection mode, activated in the lower-left corner of the stats bar)

-When done, select the color you want to fill it with and press :kbd:`shift` + `backspace`.
+When done, select the color you want to fill it with and press :kbd:`Shift` + `backspace`.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart17.png
     :alt: filling color in selection